ahlisbon/CJKmaterialProcessing/README.md

 # ⚠ Must Knows
 - The "kill switch" for the macro is the the key combo **ctrl + forward slash** (above the enter key on most keyboards).
 Unusual behavior is always possible and this hotkey will stop the script.
 - Slower internet connections may cause the macro to malfunction and stop.
+- If data is pasted in such a way that is "messes up" the spreadsheet.
+Hit ctrl+z to undo the paste.

 # 🖱 Understanding the GUI
 When you run the EXE file for the script, you have 6 data fields to fill out in the GUI that affect how the script will function.